Age Discrimination in the Workplace

 Contact us today

-That’s why you need an experienced attorney to fight for you.
+That’s why you need an experienced age discrimination attorney to fight for you.
 Our firm knows where to look for evidence that you were subjected to discrimination.
 We carefully review documentation that may include pay stubs, policy manuals, letters, voicemails and emails.
 We identify and interview witnesses at your place of employment.

 We know how to build a strong case that your employer must take seriously.
 You may be able to recover damages that includes back pay, lost future wages, attorney’s fees and other compensation.
 Many times, employers agree to discuss a settlement to avoid going to court.
 We’re prepared to fight to help you get the best possible outcome.

-You do not have to tolerate age discrimination.
+You do not have to tolerate discrimination.
 Learn more about how we can help by contacting us to schedule a consultation with a member of our legal team.